 Growing up on a farm in rural Alberta, I love a big open sky.
 I also find home in far away places, learning through travels near and far.
-As a life long learner, I’m curious about the ethics and practices that bind us as humans and our capacity to heal through connection of mind-body-spirit.
-I completed my doctoral research on the concept of global citizenship and soon after, started an adventure into motherhood and mental/spiritual/physical wellness.
+As a life long learner, I am curious about ethics and practices that bind us as humans and our capacity to heal through connection of mind-body-spirit.
+I completed my doctoral research on interntionalization and global citizenship and soon after, started an adventure into motherhood.
 I have found my home in psychology, where I am forever learning about the ways trauma disconnects us and the power of yoga and psychotherapy to heal.
 I have spent the last several years working in the field of mental health in schools and communities in which I live.

 My counselling approach